Volunteer Surgical Program

 Nicaragua: Nicaragua is the largest country in Central America, located between the countries of Honduras and Costa Rica.
 The country is divided into three geographical regions, each boasting its own set of history and culture, and ranging from sunny ocean beaches to mountainous cloud rainforest.
 The population is composed mainly of Mestizos and Amerindian ethnic groups.
 Nicaragua is a developing nation and is the poorest country in Central America.
 Spanish is the primary language.

-Esperanca’s surgical program is located in the northern region, in the state of Jinotega.
+Esperanca’s surgical program is located in the northern region, in the department of Jinotega.
 The city of Jinotega is at an elevation of about 1,000 meters and has a population of approximately 300,000.
 This is an upland region away from the Pacific coast, with a cooler climate than other regions in the country.
 Its weather is mild and pleasant.
 About a quarter of the country’s agriculture takes places in this region with coffee grown on higher slopes.
 Jinotega is the site of AVODEC headquarters (the local non-profit organization with whom we partner).
 Our surgical program operates out of the government regional hospital, Hospital Victoria Motta, located in the heart of the city.

 We consider every volunteer an ambassador and representative of our organization.
 We expect ethical, professional, and considerate behavior from all our volunteers during their entire mission (working and non-working hours).
 Our volunteers’ positive attitude and flexible behavior impacts the continuation and reputation of our program.
 Our goal for our surgical volunteers is for them to work in the environment in which they are placed with local physicians, administration and the native people, effectively and harmoniously.